The Children’s Garden, Dubai Investments Park, Jumeirah 2, Al Barsha 2

 More on the curriculum can be found below.
 It is worth noting, however, that to work, Taaleem is passionate that children should be given their own space, in their own schools, separate from the all-through schooling that has very different ambitions, pressures and demands.
 The UAE is dominated by schools that integrate Early Years provision which, for Taleem, inevitably risks losing the self-contained, protected and nurturing environments of schools that are dedicated only to the very specific needs of children between 2 and 6 years.The International Curriculum for Languages and Creative Arts

 Managing such an ambitious programme is a challenge, not least because it demands exceptional teachers.
 The new Principal of The Children’s Garden has responded to this with considerable investment in the professional development of her staff.
-Ms Black is recognised for being an exceptional educationalist, taking on her new role for Taaleem this year (2016).
+Ms Black is recognised for being an exceptional educationalist, taking on her new role for Taaleem last year (2016).
 She oversees and guides all three branches in Jumeira, Al Barsha and the Green Community in Dubai Investments Park.
 2016 and 2017 are in many ways transitional years for the school as it beds in the many positive changes she has introduced across the schools.

 There is simply not the space here to detail the intricacies of The Children’s Garden approach in full.
 These are schools that deserve a visit from prospective parents.
 The unannounced and independent walk-in test conducted by our sister site, WhichSchoolAdvisor.com, is suggestive of the welcome parents should anticipate, the schools scoring its highest ‘A’ grade across the board for their “friendliness and warmth”; “ability to provide information”, the “availability of the Registrar” and the “overall quality of schooling across teaching, facilities, care of children and level of parental engagement.”

 Key features, however, include: